 |State||Employment||Annual Mean Wage|

-Schools with Masters in Nursing Administration Degrees in New Mexico
+Schools with Masters in Nursing Administration in New Mexico

-GradSchools.com offers 2 Masters in Nursing Administration Degrees in New Mexico
+GradSchools.com offers 2 Masters of Nursing Administration in New Mexico

 University of New Mexico